 We know how stressful child custody and parenting disputes can be.
 Like you, we want your children to be happy, safe, and secure, kept out of the middle of your legal dispute.
 We have a child-centered family law practice, which means that we pursue your goals while prioritizing your children’s well-being.

 Many parents who find themselves in a custody dispute do not know what to expect, which can make the situation even more challenging.
-We help you understand how your case is likely to unfold, explain your options, and work with you to achieve the best possible resolution for you and your children.
+Our experienced child custody attorney team will help you understand how your case is likely to unfold, explain your options, and work with you to achieve the best possible resolution for you and your children.